MPD Reports: 1-year-old given Narcan after ingesting narcotics; riding a bike while intoxicated and couple sleeping in car

 - Dispute – Pine Park St – In reference to a female subject on location refusing to leave.
 He had an active warrant out of Barrow County.
 Once at the jail the subject became “unconscious.”
 EMS cleared her on scene and said she was fine however the jail denied her.
 She was taken to Piedmont Walton for medical clearance and was cleared.
 She became resistant and refused to walk so she was carried back to the patrol vehicle.
 She continued to be noncompliant.
 Drive Stun applied.
 Compliance was gained.
 She was transported back to the jail and turned over to staff.
 She was given a citation of disorderly conduct.

 - Juvenile Runaway – A Old Mill Point – In reference to a female subject being on location, and having runway from DFCS care in Rockdale Co.
-She was located and Turned over to DFCS custody.
-Jaydin’s fathe who is his legal custodian is out of the country in Jamaica.
+The juvenile was located and Turned over to DFCS custody.
+The juvenile’s father who is the legal custodian is out of the country in Jamaica.
 Warrant taken for Child Abandonment.
 Report taken.

 - Animal Complaint – Knight St / S Madison Ave – In reference to two Rottweilers attempting to attack the complainant.
 Upon arrival, the Rottweilers were docile and the complainant stated that she was okay walking home.
 All OK.